jieruan02-cn/jieruan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Staff Research Engineer in Autonomous Driving and interested in Robotics AI systems.
-I start this blog to share my understanding of AI research and learn from others.
+I'm interested in embodied AI and this blog shares my understanding of associated research.

+I'm a staff research engineer in DiDi Research (autonomous driving) and was a research scientist at Meta.
+Before that I obtained my Ph.D. in applied math from University of Southern California under the supervision of [Jianfeng Zhang](https://dornsife.usc.edu/jianfeng-zhang/), and Bachelor in math from Fudan University.

 Research Blog
 ======